 Is recreational cannabis legal in Montana?
 Is medicinal marijuana legal in Montana?
 What about Montana's CBD laws?
 Find out about the weed laws in Montana in this article.

 We note that the subject contained in this article represents illegal activity in certain jurisdictions.
 Whilst we do not condone any acts which are contrary to any such laws, we understand that readers in those jurisdictions which have decriminalised cannabis may find this article of interest.

-Montana is the fourth-largest state in the US and shares its northern border with Canada.
-The state is named from the Spanish word montaña, meaning 'mountain' or 'mountainous country' – and mountainous it is!
+Home to large reserves of gold, Grizzly bears and glorious mountain ranges, Montana is the fourth-largest state in the US and shares its northern border with Canada.
+Montana derives its name from the Spanish word montaña, which means 'mountain' or 'mountainous country.'

 The western side of the state is clearly separated by the Continental Divide.
 The western side is home to one hundred or more of Montana's named mountain ranges which are a part of the greater Rocky Mountains.

 Montana is also home to much of Yellowstone National Park, the first national park in the US and perhaps the world.
 Originally established in 1892 by President Ulysses S. Grant, Yellowstone is home to the Yellowstone Caldera – a dormant supervolcano.

 As White settlement began in Montana in the late 1800s, there was a devastating conflict between the Native Americans of the area.
 From 1879 to 1887, there were a number of major battles, and surviving Native Americans who signed treaties were required to relocate onto reservations.
 Today, Montana has one of the highest Native American populations of any US state, in numbers and in percentages.